DahlGood/CIS3207/Lab1/README.md

    2. Request that the process be put back on the CPU (May be placed on the CPU queue or on the CPU).
    3. If there is a process in the devices queue, request that the process be put on the device.
 ![Basic-Disagram](general-workflow.png)

+### Individual Component Uses.
+*  Simulator.h
+   *  Declares Event struct.
+      *  Holds all information an event needs.
+   *  Contains every functions prototype here.
+   *  Creates comparator to be used by Event Queue.

+*  Simulate.cpp
+   *  Seeds a random number generator with the SEED from cofig.txt.
+   *  Initializes the Event Queue
+   *  Pushes intial events (Simulaton finish & first process arrival) to the Event Queue.
+   *  Loops through Event Queue and calls an Event Handler for each specific event type.

+*  LoadConfig.cpp
+   *  Loads a file name "config.txt" in a specified order.
+(Same order as config.txt in this repository)

+*  CreateEvent.cpp
+   *  Contains one function that creates an event with given information and returns the event.

+*  CreateProcess.cpp
+   *  Increments the PID.

+*  Random.cpp
+   *  Generates a random number between two bounds.

+*  EventHandlers.cpp
+   *  Processes every event type.
+(Detailed explination here[LinkToWorkFlow](#Program-Workflow-by-Event))
+*  Stats.cpp